-In case you're planning a trip to New York, the Explorer Pass is an option you should definitely consider to save a lot on your visit so you can do more, read on and I'll tell you why!
+In case you are preparing a trip to New York, the New York Explorer Pass is an option that you should definitely consider to save a lot on your visit so you can do more things.
+Read on and I'll tell you why!

 Choose from over 100 activities and attractions

-You can choose to receive it in your email or directly on your smartphone (the most convenient way), have it delivered to your home, or pick it up at one of the distribution points around New York.
-In addition, with your New York Explorer Pass, you will receive a New York City Guide to show you the most efficient way to visit the attractions you have selected.
+You can choose to receive it in your email or directly on your smartphone (the most practical way), have it sent to your home, or pick it up at one of the distribution points scattered around New York.
+In addition, with your New York Explorer Pass you will receive a New York guidebook that will tell you the most efficient way to visit the attractions you have selected.

-Why I like this option: besides allowing you to pay only for the number of attractions you want to visit, it gives you up to 30 days to do so, which makes it the perfect pass if your trip is going to be a long one.
+Why I like this option: besides allowing you to pay only for the number of attractions you want to visit, it gives you a margin of up to 30 days to do so, which makes it the perfect pass if your trip is going to be long.